HeavyMedl/lists/README.md

 ------
 **Description**: Array obtained by flattening the result of interspersing an Array of varaibles into an Array of Arrays.

-**Pseudo Type Signature**: Give arg 1 an Array of variables; Give arg 2 an Array of Arrays of variables; Get an Array of variables.
+**Signature Definition**: Give arg 1 an Array of variables; Give arg 2 an Array of Arrays of variables; Get an Array of variables.

 **Example Usage**: